petedejoy/documentation/v2/clickstream/sources/analyticsjs.md

 });
 ```

-***Note**: In order to use a `track` call, you must specify a name for the event you want to track whereas properties, options, and callback are all optional fields.*
+> NOTE: In order to use a `track` call, you must specify a name for the event you want to track whereas properties, options, and callback are all optional fields.*

 A lot of analytics tools support custom event mapping so, with `track` implemented, you’ll be able to attribute events to your users and start targeting them in a more informed and relevant way.